mleduque/modda/README.md

       33, # Mal-Kalen, the Ulcaster Ghost
       34  # Chapter 6 Dialogue Restorations
     ]
+    location: # here, using a json-y representation for the source, also works with double quotes
+      source: { github_user: Pocket-Plane-Group, repository: bg1ub, release: v16.4,
+                artifact_name: bg1-unfinished-business-v16.4.zip }
 ```

 The comments are optional of course, they are only for the reader.